peterxcli/ozone/hadoop-hdds/docs/content/design/s3-conditional-requests.md

    `expectedDataGeneration`, the normal output-stream commit path carries that generation on `commitKey`.

-##### OM Create Phase
+##### OM CreateKey Admission Phase

-Validation is performed within the `validateAndUpdateCache` method to ensure atomicity within the Ratis state machine application.
+For conditional `PUT`, the `CreateKey` request is the admission transaction. `CreateKey.preExecute(...)` performs admission-side request preparation, and `CreateKey.validateAndUpdateCache(...)` performs the serialized admission check that either opens the key or returns a precondition-style failure.

 1. **Locking**: The OM acquires the write lock for the bucket/key.
 2. **Key Lookup**: Retrieve the existing key from `KeyTable`.